mcommer/emtools/README.md

-# emtools - a toolbox for geophysical EM simulation pre- and post-processing
+# emtools - a toolbox for geophysical EM-simulation pre- and post-processing

 ## Table of Contents
 - [About](#-about)